2009 Durand Cup final

-The 2009 Durand Cup Final was the 122nd final of the Durand Cup, the oldest football competition in India and third oldest in the world.
-The final was contested between two I-League sides, Churchill Brothers SC of Goa and Mohun Bagan AC from Kolkata.
+The 2009 Durand Cup final was the 122nd final of the Durand Cup, the oldest football competition in India and third oldest in the world.
+The final was contested between two I-League sides, Churchill Brothers of Goa and Mohun Bagan from Kolkata.
 It was held on 22 September 2009 in New Delhi.

-Churchil Brothers won their second Durand Cup final after 2007, with a score of 3–1.
+Churchill Brothers won their second Durand Cup final after 2007, with a score of 3–1.
 Odafe Okolie scored a hat trick for Churchill Brothers.

 Route to the final

 Churchill Brothers

 Churchill Brothers entered the 2009 Durand Cup as one of the I-League teams and the runner-up from the previous season.
 They were placed in Group A along with Sporting Clube de Goa and an Indian Armed Forces team, Assam Rifles.
 In the opening game, Churchil Brothers defeated Sporting Clube de Goa 1–0.
 In the second game, they drew against Assam rifles with both teams scoring each.
 They topped the group and ended their group stage campaign with four points.
 The first semi-final was held on 19 September 2009, where Churchill Brothers faced Dempo, and defeated them 2–1.
-Odafe Okolie scoried a brace in the 20th and 50th minute and the team reached their third successive Durand Cup final.
+Odafe Okolie scored a brace in the 20th and 50th minute and the team reached their third successive Durand Cup final.